cdeck3r/instablog/deploy/README.md

 ### Github Credentials

-When instablog updates the website using `git` it requires the user creditials.
-The user needs to configure the Github repository to retrieve an access token.
+When instablog updates the Github hosted blog website using `git` it requires the user creditials.
+The user needs to configure the website's Github repository to retrieve an access token.
 The token must be placed on the server in `$HOME/.env` which is included when instablog starts.
 The content of the file looks like the following

 ```
 # dramalamas github